chris48s/v8r/README.md

 ✅ feature.geojson is valid

 # ..or use a custom catalog
+# v8r will search any custom catalogs before falling back to Schema Store
 $ cat > my-catalog.json <<EOF
 { "\$schema": "https://json.schemastore.org/schema-catalog.json",
   "version": 1,